 Fast Braces vs Traditional Braces: Pros & Cons

 The treatment time for braces can vary from patient to patient depending on the severity of their case and what issues are being corrected.
-In general, most of our patients see their treatment fall within the 18 months to 3 years range.
-Within this time frame, Dr. Park is able to correct a number of issues ranging from straightening your teeth to correcting jaw and bite issues to ensure our patients have healthy mouths and are smiling with confidence at the end of their treatment.
+In general, the average time for braces our patients experience falls within the 18 months to 3 years range.
+Within this time frame, Dr. Park is able to correct a number of issues ranging from straightening your teeth to correcting jaw and bite issues.

-Although having full and complete treatment duration is what Dr. Park always recommends, over the years we have found that not all of our patients care as much about their bite as they do with simply straightening their teeth.
+Although having a full and complete braces treatment duration is what Dr. Park always recommends, over the years we have found that not all of our patients care as much about their bite as they do with simply straightening their teeth.
 This has led some patients to not choose any orthodontic treatment at all, or opt to get their braces off early against Dr. Park’s advice.
-Getting braces off early can derail facets of Dr. Park’s treatment plans and negate some of the goals he has for your smile.

-We want to give our patients options when it comes to their treatment to help bridge the gap between a regular braces treatment or nothing at all, so we have two different options for braces treatment length.
-Our patients can choose between fast braces and traditional braces, with the biggest difference between the two being the treatment time.
-Fast braces is contained within a 12 month window, whereas traditional braces takes as much time as needed to fully correct your smile.
-Fast braces are also more affordable due to requiring fewer appointments and overall treatment from Dr. Park.
+To help bridge the gap between a regular braces treatment or nothing at all, we’ve created two different options for braces treatment length.
+Our patients can choose between fast braces and regular braces, with the biggest difference between the two being the treatment time.
+Fast braces is contained within a 12 month window, whereas our traditional regular braces takes as much time as needed to fully correct your smile.

+We’ve created this option for patients who are most concerned with straightening their teeth quickly, which is the easiest goal to achieve within this timeframe.
 Our fast braces treatment length option lasts 12 months regardless of the severity of your case.
-We’ve created this option for patients who are most concerned with straightening their teeth, which is the easiest goal to achieve within this time frame.
-When choosing this option, our patients select from traditional metal braces, Damon braces, Damon Clear braces or Invisalign to have their treatment plan molded around.
+When choosing this option, our patients can select from various types of braces including traditional metal braces, Damon braces, or Damon Clear braces to have their treatment plan molded around.

 Dr. Park and his team will do their best to fix everything they can within the 12 months that you have your braces.
-As mentioned before, bite issues are more likely to go unresolved with this option since they usually require a longer treatment window.
-This makes fast braces a great option for those who want an efficient and effective orthodontic treatment that will improve their smiles in a shorter amount of time and with a more affordable price tag.
+This makes fast braces a great option for those who want an efficient and effective orthodontic treatment that will straighten their teeth in a shorter amount of time.
+The shorter treatment duration results in fewer office visits and therefore a more affordable price tag.